SummaryRead the full fact sheet

-- avoid drinks containing caffeine or sugar on the day of your visit
+- avoid drinks containing or on the day of your visit

-- bring a list of any medication and vitamins you are taking (name and dosage)
+- bring a list of any medication and you are taking (name and dosage)

-- bring a list of any allergies to medication or bad reactions you have had to local anaesthetics
+- bring a list of any or bad reactions you have had to local anaesthetics

 - have a list of questions to ask.

 During your dental appointment